TacHawkes/HITRAN.jl/docs/src/quickstart.md

-# Atmospheric transmission at the oxygen A-band
+# Atmospheric transmittance at the oxygen A-band

 The oxygen A-band is a spectral band of molecular oxygen $O_2$ in the wavelength region of about 759 nanometers to 771 nanometers.
 Molecular oxygen is quite remarkable because its ground state is a triplet configuration for the electrons and as everything would oxidize quite rapidly in our atmosphere if this would not be the case, we should be happy for this fact.
 The A-band is basically formed by the electronic transition from the ground state to the second excited singlet state in its lowest vibrational state.
 The band consists of a lot of individual transitions involving different rotational quantum states.
 For further reading pick your favorite spectroscopy textbook and have a look at the details (it is a rabbit hole with no end... and that's the fun part ;)).

-Let's say we want to know the A-band spectrum at standard HITRAN conditions ($T=296\,\text{K}, p=1.0\,\text{atm}$) and what is the maximum transmission through a 100 m air column.
+Let's say we want to know the A-band spectrum at standard HITRAN conditions ($T=296\,\text{K}, p=1.0\,\text{atm}$) and what is the maximum transmittance through a 100 m air column.
 For simplicity we assume that the conditions (and abundance does not change along this air column.

 ## Getting started